seiyria/soa-autofarm/README.md

 * `--app-homescreen-y` - the y-position of the app on the homescreen.
 Default: `160`.
 * `--debug` - print all the debug messages.
 Warning, there are a lot of these.
 Default: `false`.
 * `--debug-pointer` - move the mouse to where a particular state will be checking a pixel (`--debug-pointer=COMBAT_START_RUSH_1`).
 Can debug multiple (`--debug-pointer=COMBAT_START_RUSH_1,COMBAT_START_RUSH_2`).
 Default: `''`.
+* `--ignore-click` - do not click the screen, but do normal state observation.
+Default: `false`.
 * `--nox-adb-path` - the path to `nox_adb.exe`.
 Default: `'D:\\Program Files\\Nox\\bin\\nox_adb.exe'`
 * `--nox-calibrate` - calibrate Nox when the program starts, so the app knows which window belongs to which adb device.
 Only useful if you have more than one Nox running.
 Default: `false`.
 * `--nox-header-height` - the height of the Nox header bar.
 Default: `30`px.